 MomentCam has gone viral in the past three months.
-In August, it rolled out on Android and accumulated 20 million users within 70 days; in September, it raised 20 million RMB series-A funding; on October 22, it launched its iOS version and since then new accounts per day has averaged 2-3 million; on November 10, it landed on Baidu’s app distribution platform and saw a significnat boost in visibility, aggregating more than 80 million per day.
+In August, it rolled out on Android and accumulated 20 million users within 70 days; in September, it raised 20 million RMB series-A funding; on October 22, it launched its iOS version and since then new users per day have averaged 2-3 million; on November 10, it landed on Baidu’s app distribution platform and saw a significant boost in visibility, aggregating more than 80 million users per day.

 Snap your own portrait and let the app cartoonize it, then you can share the playful portrait on QQ, Weibo, WeChat, even Facebook, Twitter and Instagram.
 Remarkably, the Chinese app has 20% of its users overseas, mostly in Thailand.